 The State's Department of Commerce has been designated by Governor Jim Justice as West Virginia's responsible entity and lead agency for administering the 2016 CDBG-DR Award.
-Secretary H. Wood Thrasher was appointed by Governor Justice to serve as the Secretary of the Department of Commerce in his role, he answers directly to the Office of the Governor.
+Secretary H. Wood Thrasher was appointed by Governor Justice to serve as the Secretary of the Department of Commerce and in this role, he answers directly to the Office of the Governor.
 The West Virginia Development Office (WVDO), an agency within WVDOC, will be responsible for the implementation and oversight of all program activities stemming from the 2016 CDBG-DR Award.

 The WVDO has extensive experience in successfully administering CDBG funded projects as its team administers the state's annual CDBG program.
 Since 2007 the WVDO has managed over \$148 million in CDBG funding benefiting over 230,000 persons.
-And, CDBG is not the only HUD Program successfully administered by WVDO.
+And, CDBG is not the only HUD program successfully administered by WVDO.
 Additionally, the WVDO has administered \$104 million in Emergency Shelter, ESG, CoC, HOME, HOPWA, and NSP funds since 2007.

 Because of the WVDO's successful experience in administering CDBG program dollars in accordance with HUD guidelines, the State believes the agency's knowledge perfectly positions them to oversee the CDBG-DR program.
-The management staff in this office is skilled in administering programs that are compliant with federal guidelines and they are committed to delivering a CDBG-DR recovery program which will make the state more resilient following this devastating flood.
+The management staff in this office is skilled in administering programs that advance the mission of HUD.
+They hold the necessary skillset that is required for designing programs that are compliant with federal guidelines and they are committed to delivering a CDBG-DR recovery program which will make the state more resilient following this devastating flood.

-Although the WVDOC is the lead agency for the administration and management of the 2016 Award, other State, quasistate and intergovernmental agencies will have key roles in the implementation of the various CDBG-DR program activities.
+Although the WVDOC is the lead agency for the administration and management of the 2016 Award, other State, quasi-state and intergovernmental agencies will have key roles in the implementation of the various CDBG-DR program activities.
 WVDO will enter into Memoranda of Agreement with each entity to set forth the terms, conditions and specific roles each agency will have in the program.
-The Regional Planning and Development Councils and West Virginia VOAD will assist with the implementation of multiple disaster recovery programs including the WV Housing Restoration Program, WV Rental Assistance Program, and Bridge Home Programs.
+The Regional Planning and Development Councils and West Virginia VOAD will assist with the implementation of multiple disaster recovery programs including the Up to Code, WV Rental Assistance, and Bridge Home Programs.
 It is also anticipated that the State will leverage existing housing expertise within the West Virginia Housing Development Fund to administer the housing programs.
 Finally, the West Virginia Department of Homeland Security and Emergency Management will partner with WVDOC in carrying out all program activities under the HMGP/CDBG-DR Coordinated Match Program.